 Some concerns or problems between a patient and a licensee are caused by a breakdown in communication.
 Some common misunderstandings are the scope of services available, the quality of professional services, and the timeliness of those services.
 Direct and open communication can be beneficial to both the patient and the professional in seeking an acceptable resolution.

-If you cannot resolve a problem and you believe that the issue of concern is a violation of the Physical Therapy Practice Act, you may file a complaint with the PTBC by completing the Physical Therapy Board's Consumer Complaint Form.
-The PTBC investigates complaints based upon the specific information you provide.
+If you cannot resolve a problem and you believe that the issue of concern is a violation of the Physical Therapy Practice Act, you may file a complaint with the PTBC by completing the Physical Therapy Board's Consumer Complaint Form(LINK) or file your complaint through the DCA BreEZe Online Services

 Examples of other violations of law not mentioned in the Reasons for Discipline that should be brought to the PTBC's attention include: conviction of a criminal offense related to the profession; mental illness; practicing outside the scope of the provider's license or below accepted community standards; and breach of confidentiality and deceptive advertising.